Want to improve your chances of landing a job? Lay out your resume correctly.

 All you need to do is follow a few basic formatting rules to create a professional layout.
 Once you’re done reviewing the tips here, you can find even more in our resume formatting guide.

 Resume margins should always be about 1 inch on all sides.
 Going above or below 1 inch will quickly make a resume look too cramped or too padded.
-1-inch margins strike the right balance.
+Using 1-inch margins strikes the right balance.

 Another vital consideration is line space.
 Line spacing should be set between single space and 1.5 spacing.
+The important thing to remember here is consistency.
+Your line spacing should be the same throughout your document.
 Finally, every section must have a line break after the section header.

 Choose a professional font